 - Organization: read the recipe first and make sure you have ingredients at the right temperatures, equipment needed, and enough workspace.
 This will make the process so much easier!

 - How thick or thin do you like it?
-You can add more or less strawberry puree until you have the desired consistency.
+Add more or less strawberry puree until you have the desired consistency.

 - Storing: it keeps for weeks in the refrigerator, well covered, or in an airtight container.
 And a month in the freezer.
 If refrigerated, stir it vigorously before using it so it's smooth again.